 The top of Mount Srđ is one of the places where you snap that iconic postcard picture of the old town.
-You could hike up the mountain on foot or you can do what I did and pay 94kn for a return trip on the cable car.
+You can see the entire Old Town peninsula with Lokrum Island in the distance.
+Look for the man stamping Republic of Ragusa coins to find a unique souvenir.
+To get there, you could hike up the mountain on foot or you can do what I did and get a ticket for a return trip on the cable car.
 Go just before dusk to watch the sunset.

 If you’re visiting during the summer do your best to catch a performance of Folklor Lindo.
+The folklore ensemble was founded in 1964 to promote traditional dances and songs of the Republic of Croatia.
 They perform traditional dances and songs in an outdoor theatre near Banje Beach.
+In case of rain, the performance moves to the Sloboda cinema or Marin Drzic Theatre.
 Tickets were 100kn when I went and worth every penny lipa.

 A boat trip out of Dubrovnik can take you a few different places.
 You can do a quick swing around Lokrum Island.
 You can tour the nearby Elaphiti Islands.
 You can party on a pirate ship or watch fish on a glass bottomed boat.
 No matter which you choose, you really can’t go wrong.